kitarp29/kube-ez/API_DOCS.md

 # **API Documentation**

 This document is a collection of API endpoints for this repository.
 It will explain the endpoints and how to use them.
 The endpoints are grouped into sections based on the path.
-The method, parmaters and response are described in below.
+The method, parameters, and response are described below.

 ### **Postman collection** : [Here](https://www.getpostman.com/collections/b14cdaad336ab81340b5)

 <hr>

-## Kuberenetes Management Routes:
+## Kubernetes Management Routes:

 - **Home**
     ```